 |Rate Of Fire||2 rounds per minute|

-The weight in the table above for "Early guns" is for guns No. 51 to 90 which had the original breech ring design.
-The weight given for "Later guns" is for guns No. 91 to 136 which had the altered breech ring design.
+- ^The weight given for "Early guns" is for guns No. 51 through 90 which had the original breech ring design.
+The weight given for "Later guns" is for guns No. 91 through 136 which had the altered breech ring design.
 In addition to these weights, a balance weight was attached near the breech in order to move the center of gravity closer to the turret face plate.
 This allowed a higher elevation without having to deepen the gun wells, thus reducing the size of the gunhouse.
 Including the balance weight, guns No. 61 to 90 weighed 90.588 tons (92.042 mt) and guns No. 91 to 136 weighed 91.488 tons (92.956 mt).

 HE - 1,590 lbs.
 (721 kg)